 I then started experimenting with different smoking blends and found that I could lower my dosage quite a bit without losing much of the effect.

 In fact, using too much cannabis may have blunted the effects due to tolerance.

 It turns out that the relationship between cannabis and sleep quality is very dose-dependent.

 Experiment with different smoking blends (you don’t have to use tobacco, I suggest many tobacco alternatives here) until you find one that is less disruptive to you.

 Smokable herbs that may have the power to counteract the effects of cannabis on memory include herbs which increase blood flow to the brain, such as rosemary and ginkgo.
-(I also include this herb in my Memory Elixir; see below.)

 The Alternating Method